Privacy Analysis of Samsung's Crowd-Sourced Bluetooth Location Tracking System: Introduction

-Galaxy SmartTags use the Nordic nRF52833 chip.
-Luca Bongiorni exploited a voltage fault injection vulnerability on the nRF52833 chips to dump the firmware of SmartTags and released the dumped firmware images and information related to the attack,\footnote{\url{https://github.com/whid-injector/Samsung-SmartTag-Hack}} although as far as we know the author did not attempt a reverse engineering of the OF protocol for SmartTags.
+Both Apple AirTags and Samsung SmartTags use the nRF52 series System on Chips (SoC), which are known to be vulnerable to a power glitching attack.
+The firmware of both AirTags and SmartTags have been extracted by researchers using this attack~\cite{Roth22,Samsung-SmartTag-Hack}.
+While AirTag firmware has been studied extensively~\cite{Roth22}, we are not aware of any reverse-engineering attempt on the SmartTag firmware prior to our work.

-\paragraph{Bluetooth trackers from other vendors} Apple and Samsung are relatively newcomers when it comes to bluetooth tracking dvices.
-There were already a number of bluetooth trackers in the market prior to the introduction of AirTags and SmartTags, notably the Tile tracker; see Weller et. al.~\cite{Weller20} for a recent survey on these trackers.
-Weller et. al. also presented a detailed analysis of the security and privacy aspects of various commercial Bluetooth trackers, including Nut, Smart Tracker, Tile, Musegear finder, iTrackEasy, Cube Tracker, Keeper, iTracing, iSearching, and FindELFI, focusing on the interactions of these finders, their associated mobile apps and the backend cloud servers for crowdsourced location tracking.
-However, they did not analyse the privacy issues arising from the BLE protocols used in these trackers.
+There have been a variety of BLE trackers prior to the introduction of AirTags and SmartTags, such as the Tile tracker.
+Weller et. al.~\cite{Weller20} provides a detailed security and privacy analysis of the security and privacy aspects of these trackers, focusing on their interactions with their associated mobile apps and the backend cloud servers for crowd-sourced location tracking.
+However, they did not analyze the privacy issues arising from the BLE protocols used in these trackers.

-\paragraph{Anti-Tracking Technologies} Apple's FindMy network consists of hundreds of millions of active devices, which has raised a concern on whether an attacker can abuse the network for malicious tracking.
-Apple has developed and implemented an in-built anti-tracking framework, which would send users a safety alert if it is detected that they have been followed by an unknown FindMy tracker.